The-going/evlproject/content/dovetail/porting/_index.md

 to turn the architecture-specific API manipulating the CPU's interrupt flag into the equivalent virtualized calls the interrupt pipeline provides.
-By virtualizing these operations, Dovetail keeps the hardware interrupt events flowing in while still preserving the inband kernel code from undue interrupt delivery as explained in [this document]({{< relref "dovetail/pipeline/_index.md" >}}).
+By virtualizing these operations, Dovetail keeps the hardware interrupt events flowing in while still preserving the in-band kernel code from undue interrupt delivery as explained in [this document]({{< relref "dovetail/pipeline/_index.md" >}}).
 You need to follow [this procedure]({{< relref "dovetail/porting/arch.md" >}}) for